BezzB/Capstone-project/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank you my patner Mario and Abass for the help.
+I would like to thank Cindy Shin in Behance.
+For her creative design insprired this website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>